About cataract surgery

 Cataract Surgery Reviews

-- Traditional cataract surgery: This is an outpatient procedure that takes about 15 – 20 minutes per eye.
+Traditional cataract surgery is an advanced outpatient procedure that takes about 15 – 20 minutes per eye.
 First, a small incision is created with a handheld blade within the corneal tissue.
 Then, a special tool will be used to break up and extract the clouded lens (cataract).
 Lastly, an artificial lens (or IOL) will be carefully inserted to replace the eye's natural lens.
 Since the incision is so tiny, it does not require sutures and will heal on its own.

-- Laser cataract surgery: Laser cataract surgery is a lot like traditional cataract surgery, but we employ state-of-the-art laser technology to determine the incision site, create the cut in the cornea, and break up the cataract for removal.
+Laser-assisted cataract surgery is a more recent advancement in cataract removal.
+This surgery is a lot like traditional cataract surgery, but we employ state-of-the-art laser technology to determine the incision site, create the cut in the cornea, and break up the cataract for removal.
 Our remarkable technology plots a very sophisticated map of the eye, which means the lasers can identify the precise site of the cataract.
 After the cataract is broken apart and removed, we will insert the intraocular lens.
-Laser cataract surgery provides greater accuracy and faster recovery than traditional cataract surgery.
+Laser cataract surgery provides greater accuracy and faster recovery than traditional surgery.

 Cataract Surgery FAQs